Skip to main content

 Semaglutide Weight Loss

-The benefits of weight loss are evident by the reductions in morbidity and mortality.
+Sustained weight loss is associated with improvements in several health markers.
 The foundation for most weight loss programs involves strict lifestyle modification, including dietary change and exercise.

 Unfortunately, many individuals struggle with weight loss and chronic weight management due to difficulty adhering to long-term lifestyle modification and the metabolic adaptations that promote weight regain.
-The use of adjunctive pharmacotherapy has been employed to help patients not only achieve greater weight loss than lifestyle modification alone, but also to assist with long-term weight management.
+In some cases, prescription medications may be considered as part of a comprehensive weight management plan.

 Historically, anti-obesity drugs have produced only modest weight loss and required at least once daily administration.
 Semaglutide or Glucagon-like peptide-1 (GLP-1), a hormone with significant effects on glycemic control, appetite, and weight regulation, is a new therapy being used for weight loss.